Ahmadalsofi/SONetworking/README.md

 ## High Level Overview

 ### ServiceConfig
-Configuration file, contains base URL, headers and query Parameters to be reused as an interceptor, under any instance.
+The configuration file holds the base URL, headers, and query parameters that can be utilized as an interceptor for any instance.

 ```swift
 public protocol NetworkConfigurable {